Leadership – Not Compromise

 I believe that it is essential that we work together to solve the challenges before us, but I do not agree that we should check our principles at the door and unilaterally disarm.
 As your representative, I will fight for your values.

 Bold leadership requires honest dialog.
 Texans deserve honesty and transparency, especially when it comes to balancing our tax burden against competing priorities.
-I will stand against the use of budget gimmicks and other games, and will not pretend the state budget is balanced when the jar is actually stuffed with IOU’s.
+I will stand against the use of budget gimmicks and other games, and ensure that our budget reflects our values and priorities.

 Proper Role of Government